a. Special categories

 We may only use information relating to criminal convictions where the law in your jurisdiction allows us to do so.
 This will usually be where such processing is necessary to carry out our obligations and provided we do so in line with our data protection policy.

 Less commonly, we may use information relating to criminal convictions where it is necessary in relation to legal claims, where it is necessary to protect your or someone else’s interests and you are not capable of giving your consent, or where you have already made the information public.
 We may also process such information about members or former members in the course of legitimate business activities with the appropriate safeguards.

-Job Applicants UK: An offer of employment will be contingent upon consideration of the results of any background check including information about criminal convictions.
+- Job Applicants Australia and United Kingdom: An offer of employment will be contingent upon consideration of the results of any background check including information about criminal convictions.

 Automated decision making takes place when an electronic system uses personal information to make a decision without human intervention.
 We are allowed to use automated decision making in the following circumstances:

 - Where we have notified you of the decision and given you 21 days to request a reconsideration;